InkBall: Gameplay

-InkBall is a computer game that is included with Windows XP Tablet PC Edition 2005 and Windows Vista except the Starter and Home Basic editions.
-It employs the use of a stylus or mouse to draw lines to direct balls into holes of corresponding colors.
+Controls and compatibility

 On Windows XP Tablet PC Edition, a pen tablet was required to play the game properly, as the mouse cursor was not visible inside the game window.
 However, pressing Alt twice while playing the game will cause the mouse cursor to show up.
 In Windows Vista, it can also be played using the mouse without any issues.

 InkBall is not available for later versions of Windows, and is removed when users upgrade from Windows XP or Vista to Windows 7.